MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-306.md

 ## Chapter 4 - Importing the InsideOutSphere Unity Package

 > [!IMPORTANT]
-> If you wish to skip the *Unity Set up* component of this lab, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%206%20-%20Azure%20Media%20Services/Azure-MR-Lab-6.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Chapter 5**.
+> If you wish to skip the *Unity Set up* component of this course, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%206%20-%20Azure%20Media%20Services/Azure-MR-Lab-6.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Chapter 5**.
 You will still need to create a Unity Project.

-For this lab you will need to download a Unity Asset Package called [**InsideOutSphere.unitypackage**](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%206%20-%20Azure%20Media%20Services/InsideOutSphere.unitypackage).
+For this course you will need to download a Unity Asset Package called [**InsideOutSphere.unitypackage**](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%206%20-%20Azure%20Media%20Services/InsideOutSphere.unitypackage).

 How-to import the **unitypackage**: